 In many practical cases the best available model $f_m, g_m$ is highly complex, e.g. based on finite element methods or algorithmic mechanics \cite{featherstone2014rigid}.
-This poses two major challenges to the standard paradigm: \begin{enumerate} \item How to design the function $l$ such that the observer \eqref{eq:luenberger} is stable (preferably globally) and exhibits good noise/disturbance rejection. \item The model itself may be so complex that evaluating $f_m(\hat x_t,u_t,0)$ in real-time is infeasible, e.g. for stiff systems where short sample times are required. \end{enumerate}

-Our parameterization of contracting models enables an alternative paradigm, first suggested for the restricted case of polynomial models in \cite{manchester2018contracting}.
+This poses two major challenges to the standard paradigm: \begin{enumerate} \item How to design the function $l$ such that the observer \eqref{eq:luenberger} is stable (preferably globally) and exhibits good noise/disturbance rejection. \item The model itself may be so complex that evaluating $f_m(\hat x_t,u_t,0)$ in real-time is infeasible, e.g. for stiff systems where short sample times are required. \end{enumerate} Our parameterization of contracting models enables an alternative paradigm, first suggested for the restricted case of polynomial models in \cite{manchester2018contracting, yi2020reduced}.

 \begin{proposition} If we construct an observer of the form